Below are some links to information about the DPRK

 The Global Hunger Index shows North Korea is almost into the "Alarming" level and the World Food Program reports that more than 40 percent of the population are undernourished and require humanitarian assistance.
 A BBC report in November 2019 suggests that the current year's harvest is going to be poor partly as a result of floods in September and a report from Democracy Now indicates that the sanctions harm women and are preventing humanitarian aid.

 There was a call in November 2018 by 35 organisations to restore humanitarian access to the DPRK.
 Maybe that has had some effect as a news report in November 2019 says exemptions from sanctions has been given to a US NGO for work with disabled North Korean children, although it is only valid for six months.
+However, the advent of Covid 19 has stopped travel to the DPRK.

 On the 70th anniversary of the start of the Korean War in July 2020 a group of Korean American Christians issued a statement "Longing for Reconciliation: Lamenting over 70 years of Division Between North Korea and South Korea" which was supported by many other organisations and individuals.